-Who knew you could make Wisconsin Kringle so easily?
-And to top it off, this Scandinavian coffee cake is amazing!
-You may have seen these tasty treats at Trader Joe's since they are a real favorite there.
-But you can also make them yourself at home, and it's pretty easy to learn.
+Who knew you could make homemade Wisconsin kringle so easily?
+You may have seen these tasty treats at Trader Joe's since they are an absolute favorite there.
+But you can also make them yourself, and it's pretty easy to learn.

-Wisconsin Kringle is the perfect breakfast for New Year's Day.
-This is a delicious selection that can be made with the finest ingredients and baked to golden brown perfection.
-Start your day with an authentic kringle and a cup of coffee, or enjoy them as a brunch snack with the family.
+Wisconsin kringle is the perfect breakfast for New Year's Day.
+This delicious pastry can be made with the finest ingredients and baked to golden brown perfection.
+Start your day with an authentic kringle and coffee, or enjoy them as a brunch snack with the family.

 Well, let me tell you, our family loves it.
-It takes a bit of time to make because you have to let it chill for at least 5 hours, but it's worth the wait.
+It takes some time to make because you have to let it chill for at least 5 hours, but it's worth the wait.

-Also, it turns out better if you use margarine instead of butter so keep that in mind if you decide to make this delicious pastry.
+Also, this delicious pastry turns out better if you use margarine instead of butter, so keep that in mind if you decide to make it.

 If you're eating gluten-free, you can make it with gluten-free flour and still enjoy this delicacy!
 See Gluten Free Wisconsin Kringle.